slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 release.

-Long-term, package registries SHOULD support uploading and distributing build attestations alongside the artifact.
+Long-term, package registries SHOULD support uploading and distributing provenance alongside the artifact.
 This model is preferred for two reasons:

 -   trust: clients already trust the package registry as the source of their artifacts, and don't need to trust an additional service;